fahzee1/slicer/README.md

 Now start the Django test server and login as the user you just created (you will need to login at the admin page, e.g. http://127.0.0.1:8000/admin), and navigate to the image series page.
-Click the "add" button, and upload one of the sample zip-archives containing DICOM files.
+Click the "add" button, and upload the sample zip-archives containing DICOM files.
+Note you can find many more example DICOM sets online, for example at the [Cancer Imaging Archive](http://www.cancerimagingarchive.net).

 You should see it in the "home" page of the site (e.g. http://127.0.0.1:8000/).
 There should be one row for each archive you uploaded.
 The "View" link in the table